-- FFIE has not paid dividends on the Class A Common Stock and its ability to do so in the future will be subject to its subsidiaries' ability to distribute cash to it - FFIE is subject to complex public company rules and regulations, and there can be no assurance that FFIE will be able to comply with them.
+- FFIE has not paid dividends on the Class A Common Stock and its ability to do so in the future will be subject to its subsidiaries' ability to distribute cash to it. - FFIE is subject to complex public company rules and regulations, and there can be no assurance that FFIE will be able to comply with them.
 FFIE will continue to incur increased burdens as a public company. - FF may be required to take write-downs or write-offs, or FF may be subject to restructuring, impairment or other charges. - The price of the Class A Common Stock has been and may continue to be volatile, and you could lose all or part of your investment.
-Sale by certain holders of the Class A Common Stock may negatively impact the market price of the Class A Common Stock, while such holders may still receive significant proceeds. - FF's tax obligations and related filings have become significantly more complex and subject to greater risk of scrutiny. - The issuance of additional shares of Common Stock, including upon full conversion of the principal amount of all outstanding SPA Notes and exercise of all outstanding SPA Warrants, and/or the implementation of the full ratchet anti-dilution protection in the SPA Notes and SPA Warrants, would substantially dilute the ownership interest of existing stockholders. - FFIE has granted preferential director nomination rights to certain investors which may cause FFIE to fall out of compliance with Nasdaq listing rules. - FFIE does not have sufficient remaining authorized shares of Class A Common Stock to fulfill its obligation to issue shares upon exercise of all of the warrants and conversion of all of the notes issued or issuable under the NPA and SPA, or to pay interest "Make-Whole Amounts" in shares upon conversion.
-In addition, FFIE does not have sufficient remaining authorized shares of Class A Common Stock to issue and sell to Yorkville all of the purchase shares contemplated by the SEPA or consummate additional financings. - Concentration of ownership may delay or prevent a change in control.
+Sale by certain holders of the Class A Common Stock may negatively impact the market price of the Class A Common Stock, while such holders may still receive significant proceeds. - FF's tax obligations and related filings have become significantly more complex and subject to greater risk of scrutiny. - The issuance of additional shares of Common Stock, including upon full conversion of the principal amount of all outstanding SPA Notes and exercise of all outstanding warrants issued pursuant to the SPA, would substantially dilute the ownership interest of existing stockholders. - FFIE has granted preferential director nomination rights to certain investors which may cause FFIE to fall out of compliance with Nasdaq listing rules - FFIE does not have sufficient remaining authorized shares of Class A Common Stock to fulfill its obligation to issue shares upon exercise of all of the warrants and conversion of all of the notes issued or issuable under the Second Amended and Restated Note Purchase Agreement, dated as of October 9, 2020 (as amended from time to time, the "NPA"), and SPA, or to pay interest "Make-Whole Amounts" in shares upon conversion.
+In addition, FFIE does not have sufficient remaining authorized shares of Class A Common Stock to issue and sell to the Selling Stockholder all of the Purchase Shares contemplated by the Purchase Agreement. - Concentration of ownership may delay or prevent a change in control.
 Certain of FFIE's defensive measures could prevent a takeover that stockholders may consider favorable. - Claims for indemnification by our directors and officers may reduce our available funds, including for successful third-party claims against us. - FFIE's dual-class structure may depress the trading price of the Class A Common Stock.
 In addition, upon FFIE achieving an equity market capitalization of \$20.0 billion, the Class B Common Stock held by FF Top will convert from one vote per share to ten votes per share, which will entitle it to have substantial influence over FFIE's corporate matters.
-If Nasdaq considers FFIE a "controlled company" upon such conversion, FFIE may qualify for exemptions from certain corporate governance requirements. - Negative analyst coverage could affect FFIE's share price and trading volume. - FFIE's reduced reporting obligations as an "emerging growth company" could make the Common Stock less attractive to investors. - If FFIE implements a reverse stock split, the liquidity of its Common Stock and Warrants may be adversely effected.
+If Nasdaq considers FFIE a "controlled company" upon such conversion, FFIE may qualify for exemptions from certain corporate governance requirements. - Negative analyst coverage could affect FFIE's share price and trading volume. - FFIE's reduced reporting obligations as an "emerging growth company" could make the Common Stock less attractive to investors. - If FFIE implements a reverse stock split, the liquidity of its Common Stock and warrants may be adversely effected.